A deep learning method for solving stochastic optimal control problems driven by fully-coupled FBSDEs: Introduction

 To show the feasibility of our proposed method, we compute the investment-consumption problem for stochastic recursive utilities in a financial market.
 The concept of stochastic recursive utility was first introduced by Duffie and Epstein \cite{duffie1992stochastic}.
 In fact, the stochastic recursive utility is associated with the solution of a particular backward stochastic differential equation (BSDE).
 From the BSDE point of view, El Karoui et al. \cite{peng1997financial,el2001dynamic} considered a more general class of recursive utilities defined as the solutions of BSDEs.
 In this paper, we compute two examples.
 In the first example, the stochastic recursive utility is described by a linear BSDE.
 For this case, the investment-consumption problem can be transformed to a classical stochastic optimal control problem.
 In this way, we can compare our computation results with those obtained by the numerical methods (such as the method in \cite{han2016deep}) for solving classical stochastic optimal control problems.
 The numerical results show that the value of the recursive utility functions obtained by the two methods are very close.
 In the second example, we consider a more general recursive utility problem whose generator contains the $z$ term (refer to \cite{peng1997financial,el2001dynamic,chen2002ambiguity}).
 Chen and Epstein \cite{chen2002ambiguity} studied the recursive utility problem with $z$ term, in which $z$ is regarded as the volatility of utility.
 The computation results show that our proposed method is also effective for this general case.

 This paper is organized as follows.
 In \autoref{sec-form}, we describe the stochastic optimal control problem driven by fully-coupled FBSDEs and reformulate it as a stochastic Stackelberg differential game problem.
-In \autoref{sec-schemes}, we present our proposed CO method for solving the stochastic Stackelberg differential game via deep learning.
+In \autoref{sec-schemes}, we present our proposed bi-level optimization method for solving the stochastic Stackelberg differential game problem via deep learning.
 As the numerical results, we compute the investment-consumption problem for stochastic recursive utilities in \autoref{sec-numerical-results}.
 In \autoref{sec:conclusion}, we make a brief conclusion.